MinaMatta98/suckless-dwm-blue/README.md

-g# suckless-dwm-blue
+# Suckless-dwm-blue
 This repo features a pre-patched version of the suckless desktop window manager - dwm.
-Dwm is lightweight and written in (you wont believe it) <span style="color:red">C</span>
+Dwm is lightweight and written in (you wont believe it)...  .
+This makes it extremely lightweight and responsive.
+This is made especially clear when you contrast the dwm top bar to polybar, which while a good bar extension, is cripplingly slow.

+You can find the unpatched dwm window manager in the following link: https://dwm.suckless.org/

 The suckless dwm window manager is known to be difficult to patch.
 Users are generally capable of integrating a few patches with ease, however, the patches may be difficult to merge and would sometimes conflict each other.
+Note that I am no expert in C code and am open to criticism.

-This is a patch of dwm featuring mainly barpadding, colorbar, fullgaps, hide vacant tags, status2d, systray and winicon patches.
+**This is a patch of dwm featuring mainly barpadding, colorbar, fullgaps, hide vacant tags, status2d, systray and winicon patches.**

-As of current, this project is in the making.

 **All credit for the desktop background go to u/baron-digit**